Last Updated on

 In this article, we’ll share all the key Shein statistics and facts you need to know about the fashion company that has quietly become one of the biggest names in online shopping in the world.

-Read on to learn everything you need to know about Shein’s revenue, user base, product lines, activity and more.
+Read on to learn everything you need to know about Shein's revenue, valuation, app download, and usage statistics, updated for 2026.

 What is Shein?